 beforeUnmount.
 This clarifies any confusion in terminology and is more straightforward.

 Thank you for reading!
-As always, here's some links to read up (enjoy with a coffee or tea):
+As always, I've listed some cool links below - enjoy with a coffee or tea ☕️